wegoagain00/my-portfolio/pages/posts/python-chat-app-part-2.md

 We've successfully containerised a multi-service application.
 We've replaced a fragile, manual setup with a reliable, portable, and isolated one.

 **In our next post** [Part 3](https://wegoagain00.vercel.app/posts/python-chat-app-part-3), we'll take this a step further.
-We'll build an automated CI/CD pipeline with GitHub Actions so that every time we push new code, our `my-chat-app` image is built and pushed to a central registry automatically.
+We'll build an automated CI pipeline with GitHub Actions so that every time we push new code, our `my-chat-app` image is built and pushed to a central registry (ECR) automatically.